 - Choose-your-own-adventure video

 Then there are the video types.
 Oh, the types!
-There are nine key ones that every business should consider making.
+The full list is exhaustive, but there are nine key video types that every business should consider making:

 - Explainer videos

 - How-to videos

 - Thought leadership videos